crusttech/deploy/README.md

 #### Crust
 - `db` - a database instance for CRUST,
 - `system` - the system service for CRUST,
-- `crm` - the CRM service for CRUST,
+- `compose` - the Compose service for CRUST,
 - `messaging` - the Messaging service for CRUST,
 - `webapp` - the complete webapp for CRUST